 2019 marks the 58th Edition of the popular and powerful Salone Internazionale del Mobile event that will be held in April between the 9th and the 14th!
 It’s a design showcase that has always mixed business with culture, shaping the history of design and furnishing yesterday, today and tomorrow.
 A global platform for truly top-notch products with an emphasis on innovation that’s part of Milan Design Week.

 The Salone Internazionale del Mobile is the highlight of Milan Design Week, being split into three style categories: Classic: Tradition in the Future, which draws on the values of tradition, craftsmanship and skill in the art of making furniture and objects in the classic style; Design, products that speak of functionality, innovation and boast a great sense of style and xLux, the section devoted to timeless luxury re-read in a contemporary key.
-A range of goods that combines quality and technology, shaped by the creativity of the leading sectoral companies, practiced at developing their businesses by investing each year in innovative products and home furnishing solutions giving Milan Design Week the reputation the event has as a promotor of design trends.
+A range of goods that combines quality and technology, shaped by the creativity of the leading sectoral companies, practised at developing their businesses by investing each year in innovative products and home furnishing solutions giving Milan Design Week the reputation the event has as a promotor of design trends.

 The Salone Internazionale del Mobile (pretty much the main attraction of Milan Design Week) was founded in 1961 as a vehicle for promoting Italian furniture and furnishings exports and soon became the most keenly awaited event in the world of furniture.
 Last year’s edition was a huge success and the 58th Edition of iSaloni is ready to step up to the expectations and surpass the success of the 57th Edition.
 The many exhibitors along with the thousands of products being unveiled for the first time confirm the Salone Internazionale del Mobile’s enormous value as an international showcase for creativity and a forum for industry professionals, with more than 330,000 attendees on average, every year, from 165 different nations.
 This is one of Milan Design Week‘s main events!

 Euroluce: the International Lighting Exhibition, runs every two years since 2011 and presents the most innovative solutions in the field of light for interiors and exteriors.
-With more than 480 of the best exhibitors in the sector, half of which foreign, the International Lighting Exhibition – at its 30th edition – is recognized as the global benchmark lighting exhibition, where technological innovation and design culture take center stage.
-Who said lighting wasn’t a thing in Milan Design Week?
+With more than 480 of the best exhibitors in the sector, half of which foreign, the International Lighting Exhibition – at its 30th edition – is recognized as the global benchmark lighting exhibition, where technological innovation and design culture take centre stage.
+Who said the lighting wasn’t a thing in Milan Design Week?

 The huge array of goods encompasses the very latest devices for outdoor, indoor and industrial lighting to lighting for shows and events, hospital lighting and special use lighting, home automation and lighting systems, light sources and lighting application software.
 Euroluce is not just the meeting place and business venue par excellence, it is also the most avant-garde trade fair in the field of eco-sustainability and energy saving in both the decorative and the lighting technology sectors.
 This is one of many wonders you can see during Milan Design Week!